DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Hey"

-Rinne, who was so far almost glued to Kay, peeked from his back.
+Rinne, who was so far almost glued to Kai, peeked from his back.

 "I think that is not going to be enough."